the-granular-registry/methodology-storage/example-transactions/time-shifting.md

 ## Assess the Impact of Charging Activity

-Using the PECA emissions source hierarchy, REsurety was chosen as the emissions data provider.&#x20;
+Using the GRF emissions source hierarchy, REsurety was chosen as the emissions data provider.&#x20;

 * Hours of charging
 * Volume of Energy (MWh)